cschweig2/ToDoList.Solution-Week3Practice/README.md

 ## Created by: Chelsea Becker and Patrick Osten, last modified 12/23/2020

-## Description: A basic Mvc site with a database of animals currently in a shelter.
+## Description: A basic MVC website with a database of animals and human (employed) occupants currently in a shelter.

 ## Specs: